Why is Optomap Not Covered by Insurance?

 2. Lack of Universal Recognition: While the Optomap provides a comprehensive view of the retina and can aid in the early detection of eye diseases, it may not yet be universally recognized by all insurance companies as a standard diagnostic tool in eye care.

 3. Cost Factors: Optomap exams can be more expensive than traditional retinal exams.
-In an effort to control costs, insurance companies might limit coverage to less expensive procedures unless a more expensive procedure is deemed medically necessary.
+Insurance companies might limit coverage to less costly procedures to control costs unless a more expensive method is deemed medically necessary.

 4. Variable Medical Necessity: Coverage often depends on the perceived medical necessity of a procedure.
 If the Optomap exam is considered elective or for routine screening without specific symptoms or risk factors, insurance may not cover it.